SRHerath/Text-Sign-Recognition-Model/README.md

 # Text-Sign-Recognition-Model

 Use OCR Engine.
-Teseract and Pytesseract libraries.
+Teseract and Pytesseract libraries and Python.